Double Degree in English and American Studies

-The topic of the Master’s Thesis must be agreed with a supervisor, a Ca’ Foscari scholar specialized in American/English literature/culture with regards to the cultural/literature tracks or a scholar specialized in linguistic or philological fields for the linguistic track.
-The supervisor is supported by an external second reader from one of the partner institutions except where the student spent their international mobility period.
+The topic of the Master’s Thesis must be agreed with a supervisor, a Ca’ Foscari professor specialized in American/English literature/culture, linguistics or philology.
+The supervisor is supported by an external second reader from one of the partner institutions except the university in which the student spent their international mobility period.
 The second reader will send a report and an evaluation of the thesis to the examining board.